You are here

 Reasons to approve out-of-state remote work

-State agencies and higher education institutions may, but are not required to, decide to support out-of-state remote work.
+State agencies and higher education institutions may decide to support out-of-state remote work, although this is not a requirement.
 They may do so where it helps them meet a business need or where there is a supporting policy rationale.
 These situations include:

 1. Supporting military families.
 Agencies should support military families in alignment with Executive Order 19-01, Veteran and Military Family Transition and Readiness Support.
 They can do this by continuing the employment of a military spouse if the active service member transfers to another state.